apollographql/apollo-server/docs/source/deployment/lambda.md

 You will need to ensure `options` are exposed to use Apollo Explorer and Apollo Sandbox.

-*Note: The example above is using v1 of AWS API Gateway which is denoted by the `Type: Api`, but v2 (`Type: HttpApi`) is supported as well.
+>The example above is using v1 of AWS API Gateway which is denoted by the `Type: Api`, but v2 (`Type: HttpApi`) is supported as well.
 The `apollo-server-lambda` [repository currently has tests that cover both v1 and v2 API Gateway events and ALB events](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-lambda/src/__tests__/lambdaApollo.test.ts).
-More info about API Event Source can be found [here](https://github.com/aws/serverless-application-model/blob/master/versions/2016-10-31.md#api)*
+More info about API Event Source can be found [here](https://github.com/aws/serverless-application-model/blob/master/versions/2016-10-31.md#api)

 ### Invoking SAM locally